tughi/recode/Thoughts.md

 - `isize` - platform dependent signed integer
 - `usize` - platform dependent unsigned integer

+Integer literals have the `i32` type implicitly.
+The type can be changed with a type suffix (e.g. `42i64`).

+To improve readability, integer literals can also include underscores (e.g. `1_000_000`).

+> NOTE: Unsigned integers are not supported yet.

 ## Boolean

 The `bool` values can be either `true` or `false`.